 If you want to start betting live right away, I highly recommend bet365.
 They have, by far, the most user-friendly in-play betting platform in Australia.
 Also, the selection of sports and live betting markets you’ll find at bet365 is unmatched.
 In case you want to check out other options before signing up, note that Unibet and Betfair are also solid alternatives.
 If you like to try something a bit different than usual, the Betfair Exchange is a great choice.
 They even have live betting on horses!

 RealBookie Mobile Betting – No Native Apps

-In case you like to bet on the go, note that you can do that only via RealBookie web app since they still haven’t released any native apps.
+In case you like to bet on the go, note that you can do that only via RealBookie web app since they still haven’t released any native apps, which is a big minus, since most of the recommended sites offer excellent sports bet apps as well.
 So, if you prefer to use native iOS or Android applications, you’ll be better off with some other bookmaker.
 In case that isn’t a deal-breaker, feel free to visit the RealBookie website via a mobile browser and start betting right away.